Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 No, current estimates suggest “on average” a home fire sprinkler system add only 1% to 1.5% of the total building cost in new construction.

 A blood pressure reading provides an important and quick summary of an individual’s cardiovascular health status.
-Trained EMS personnel are available to take blood pressure readings at the Winnetka Fire Department between the hours of 8:30 am and noon and 1 and 5 pm.
-Monday through Friday.
+Trained EMS personnel are available to take blood pressure readings at the Winnetka Fire Department between the hours of 8:30 AM and 12 PM and 1 PM and 5 PM, Monday through Friday.
 There is no charge for this service.
 The Fire Department is located at:428 Green Bay RoadWinnetka, IL 60093

 Early administration of CPR to cardiac arrest victims increases their chances for survival.
 The Winnetka Fire Department conducts CPR recognition and re-recognition classes quarterly.
 These classes are available to Winnetka residents for a nominal fee.
 For a fee, classes may also be scheduled for special groups.
 To schedule a class, please call 847-501-6029.